Crelloc/Music-Visualizer-Reboot/README.md

   - GDB: for debugging on Linux
   - gcc: C compiler for Linux

-#How To Build and Run:
+#How To Build and Run

 ##From terminal: